juto-shogan/QRcode_gen/README.md

 * **`qrScan.py`**: Utilises your webcam to detect and decode QR codes in real-time.
 It displays the decoded data on the screen.

 ## Prerequisites

-You will need to install Python on your system to run these scripts.
 You will also need the following Python libraries:

 * `qrcode`